Hyundai and Uber show off their flying taxi concept

 Sponsored Links

-Hyundai simultaneously envisioned "Hub" locations that would connect flying taxis like Uber's to ground-based self-driving vehicles.
+Hyundai simultaneously envisioned "Hub" locations (shown below) that would connect flying taxis like Uber's to ground-based self-driving vehicles.

 The partnership, meanwhile, is a familiar one.
 Hyundai will manufacturer and deploy the taxis, while Uber will supply "airspace support services," links to ground transport and the interfaces for rides.
 They're sharing work on infrastructure concepts for these vehicles.